flux-framework/flux-core/doc/man1/flux-content.rst

    Only entries that have not been accessed in **old-entry** seconds are eligible for purge (default 10).

-**content.purge-large-entry**
-   Only entries with blob size greater than or equal to **large-entry** are purged to reach the size target (default 256).

-Expiration becomes active on every heartbeat, when the cache exceeds one or both of the targets configured above.
+Expiration becomes active on every heartbeat.
 Dirty or invalid entries are not eligible for purge.